bootdotdev/blog/content/javascript/nodejs-vs-javascript.md

 Having two separate languages for the client-side and server-side can be frustrating, as there’s added complexity and expertise needed to develop and maintain the system.

 Developers in the tech industry were fed up with the limitations of the Apache HTTP server, so [Ryan Dahl](https://www.section.io/engineering-education/history-of-nodejs/) created Node.js to simplify the web application development experience.
-Developers today use Node.js to run JavaScript on the server-side in order to output dynamic content before the page is rendered in the browser.
+Developers today use Node.js to run JavaScript on the server-side to output dynamic content before the page is rendered in the browser.
 Hurrah!
 Web development is made simple.

 If your application falls into the category of data-intensive real-time applications (DIRTs) or requires a lot of I/O interactions, Node.js will perform significantly better due to its asynchronous and Event-driven nature.
 I/O, or input/output, refers to when your program interacts with the outside world.
 This could be the input from a user’s keyboard or saving some data to a database.